tldr-pages/tldr/pages/common/gcloud-components-install.md

 # gcloud components install

-> Install specific components of the Google Cloud CLI, along with their dependencies.
+> Install components of the Google Cloud CLI, along with their dependencies.
 > Installs components at the current version of the Google Cloud CLI without upgrading the existing installation.
 > More information: <https://cloud.google.com/sdk/gcloud/reference/components/install>.